GERMAN CHAMPION 2009

 The 1998-99 proved to be a sensation.
 Not only did they defy the pundits prediction of relegation for the 2nd straight year, but they barely missed qualifying for the Champions League.
 Although most observors still believe that Wolfsburg is playing over their heads, they seem to be able to get wins when they need them.
 However, with a solid 6th place finish the net, they proved that is was no fluke.
 The following season ended in 7th place, and participation in the UEFA Cup wasn't bad, losing eventually in the 3rd round to Atletico Madrid by away goals.
 VfL seems to have established themselves as a solid mid-level Bundesliga club.
 Actually, one of the bigger successes was in the 2001 DFB Cup, when the amateur squad upended Borussia Dortmund 1-0.

 In 2007, Wolfsburg was able to hire Felix Magath as head coach, who had just been canned by Bayern München, despite back-to-back doubles.
 This would prove to be the turning point in the club's fortunes.
 In his first year, Magath installed his discpline into the squad, and it paid dividends.
 With a good stretch run, VfL ended up in 5th place, and qualified for the UEFA Cup, their best showing ever.
 The next season would prove to be successful beyond their wildest dreams.
 With an strong offensive orientation, VfL began grinding out wins, and came out blazing after the winterbreak.
 The watershed was a brilliant 5-1 thrashing of Bayern München in the direct matchup, as Wolfsburg became the team to beat.
 And although many other clubs contended in the thrilling 2008-09 season, it was Wolfsburg who maintained their discipline and deservedly won the title, the greatest achievement in club history.
 The key factor in the title was the amazing strike duo of the Brazilian Grafite and Bosnian Edin Dzeko.
 Grafite led the Bundesliga with 28 goals, and Dzeko finished runner-up with 26.
 The combined 54 broke the almost 40 year record of 53.
 (1971-72, Bayern München's Gerd Müller (40) and Uli Hoeness (13).
 Wolfsburg proved that home strength was key as well: VfL won 16 of 17 matches played in the Volkswagen-Arena.
-Ironically, after celebrating perhaps his most sensational coaching job, Felix Magath left the club to join Schalke, but with a solid base of players, Wolfsburg should certainly be a team to be reckoned with.
+Ironically, after celebrating perhaps his most sensational coaching job, Felix Magath left the club to join Schalke, but with a solid base of players, Wolfsburg should certainly seemed be a team to be reckoned with.
+Instead, they immediately began to drift.
+In desperation, Felix Magath was brought back, but he was clearly off his rocker this time.
+Lots of expensive players were brought in, and they basically all sucked.
+The squad basically quit playing for Magath.
+After barely avoiding relegation, the club began to rebuild, relying on players coming through the ranks, and things began to look better.

 Verein für Leibesübungen Wolfsburg Fußball GmbH